magenta-aps/mox/doc/user/api/search.rst

    <https://www.postgresql.org/docs/9.5/functions-matching.html#FUNCTIONS-LIKE>`_.

    In addition to the above general query parameters, each object also have specialized parameters based on its field.
-The endpoints :http:get:`GET /(service)/(object)/fields` lists the fields which can be used for parameters for a :ref:`SearchOperation`.
+The endpoints :http:get:`/(service)/(object)/fields` lists the fields which can be used for parameters for a :ref:`SearchOperation`.

    :resheader Content-Type: ``application/json``